David Perkins (footballer)

-David Philip Perkins (born 21 June 1982) is a former English professional footballer who played as a midfielder who is currently first-team and U23s coach at Exeter City.
+David Philip Perkins (born 21 June 1982) is an English professional footballer who plays as a midfielder who is first-team player coach and U23s coach at Exeter City.

 Career

 Morecambe

 Perkins started his career with Morecambe, for whom he played 170 league games.

 Rochdale

 In 2007, he moved to League Two side Rochdale.
 On 17 May 2008 he scored a deflected goal from 30 yards which put Rochdale level on aggregate with Darlington in a semi-final play-off, during which he was later shown a red card.
 Rochdale went through on penalties.
 Rochdale appealed to his red card which was rejected by the FA, meaning he missed the League Two play-off final against Stockport County at Wembley Stadium and also the first four games of the 2008–09 season.

 Colchester United

 Perkins signed for Colchester United on 8 July 2008 for an undisclosed six-figure fee, citing the potential of another promotion push as the leading reason for his move to the U's.